-Note 1: Mr Ernest Eze is leader of a team five who represent Kpirikpiri in meetings with the World Bank office to employment

-Note 2: where employment exceeds skills available, it indicates that unskilled people are also involved in that
+- Note 1: Mr Ernest Eze is leader of a team five who represent Kpirikpiri in meetings with the World Bank office to discuss the improvement programme.
+He is also the councillor for the Kpirikpiri ward .
+Each ward has one seat on the legislative council. - Note 2: where employment exceeds skills available, it indicates that unskilled people are also involved in that employment